Fighting For Your Rights And Interests Since 1997

 Regardless of the dangerous situation, the party that is not present at the hearing has a right to contest the emergency order.
 This is a matter of constitutional due process.
 Hence, a temporary order is only valid for 10 days.

 After the 10-day period has expired, the court must review the ex parte order.
-Ideally the other party will be present, and the judge can make a final custody ruling by extending, modifying or terminating the order.
+Ideally, the other party will be present, and the judge can make a final custody ruling by extending, modifying or terminating the order.

 Do emergency orders apply to visitation?

 Generally speaking, the answer is yes.
-The non-custodial parent may have his or her visitation rights altered if the judge determines that the child would be placed in immediate danger while visiting a parent.
+The noncustodial parent may have his or her visitation rights altered if the judge determines that the child would be placed in immediate danger while visiting a parent.